Teeenoob/isaac-save-edit-script/README.md

 > [!CAUTION]
-> copilot was used to make web
+> Copilot was used to make web, untested and no energy to fix + add other DLCs support

 # isaac-save-edit-script
 A script build in python for editing save files for the binding of isaac repentance.